 - effective interpersonal skills; the ability to evaluate objectively the facts of a given situation;

 - the ability to manage the Office of the Faculty Ombuds; and

 - an ability to act with fairness, objectivity, tact, independence, and respectful concern for the welfare of all members of the University community and the well-being of the University.

 The Faculty Ombuds’ office is located within the Office of the General Faculty.
-The Ombuds will be appointed by the Executive Vice President and Provost for a two-year, renewable term, and will report directly to the Senior Vice Provost for Faculty Affairs.
-Compensation will be provided in the form of a single course release in either the Fall or Spring session and a three-month summer salary as a part of a full-time administrative summer appointment.
+The Ombuds will be appointed by the Executive Vice President and Provost for a two-year, renewable term.
+Compensation will be provided in the form of a single course release in either the Fall or Spring semester of each academic year and a summer salary commensurate with their summer effort.
 In addition, support will be available for the Ombuds to participate in formal mediation training at the International Ombuds Association.

 Applications should entail a single PDF comprising a letter of interest (2-page maximum) and a curriculum vitae (4-page maximum).
-The application should be submitted online no later than Monday, June 22, 2020.
-Nominations of prospective ombuds are also highly encouraged to be submitted no later than Monday, June 8, 2020.
-It is expected that the work of the new Faculty Ombuds will begin on August 1, 2020 to allow transition time with the current Ombuds.
+The application should be submitted online no later than Monday, January 31, 2022.